 - A large area of deeply purple skin (called ecchymosis) can result from bleeding into the skin and soft tissues.

 - Swelling, tightness, and pain in the leg can result from internal bleeding in the thigh.
 Most often, this is caused by a fracture of the thighbone.

-Headache and loss of consciousness could be the result of Internal bleeding in the brain.
+- Headache, seizures, and loss of consciousness could be the result of internal bleeding in the brain.

 Any of these signs of internal bleeding after a trauma should be treated as a medical emergency.
 The injured person needs to be evaluated in a hospital emergency room.